Mohammed-AhmedAF/PWMController_TM4C123/README.md

 # PWMController_TM4C123
-A PWM controller using GPTM, GUI will be added.
+A PWM controller using GPTM, GUI written in Python using the standard to Tkinter.